Opinion/editorial: It can't happen here?

 "Multiple firearms associated with Campbell have been recovered as evidence," the state police said.

-An eyewitness reported that the suspected was toting a very heavy black bag as he tried to get away.
+An eyewitness reported that the suspect was toting a very heavy black bag as he tried to get away.

 Details of what weapons Campbell allegedly carried should be forthcoming.
 His life and actions will be deconstructed in depth.
 His motives will be scrutinized ad nauseum.
 What is less likely to attract very much discussion is how he got his guns.